coders-school/templates/module2/05-variadic-templates.md

 ## Head tail recursion in classes

-It is possible to unpack all types at once (e.g. in case of base class that is variadic template class) or using partial and full specializations.
+It is possible to unpack all types at once (e.g. in the case of a base class that is a variadic template class) or using partial and full specializations.

 ```cpp
 template<int...
 Number>